 By Maggie Baumann

 Becoming a vegetarian has lots of healthful benefits.
-Studies show that a healthy vegetarian meal plan that consists of plenty of vegetables, fruits, complex carbohydrates (such as whole grains), foods that are high in fiber, low in cholesterol and saturated fats can help in avoiding heart disease, high cholesterol and excessive weight gain and/or obesity.
+Studies show that a healthy vegetarian that consists of plenty of vegetables, fruits, complex carbohydrates (such as whole grains), foods that are high in fiber, low in cholesterol and saturated fats can help in avoiding heart disease, high cholesterol and excessive weight gain and/or obesity.

 Reasons for choosing to become a vegetarian are varied and may include religious beliefs, health and environmental and ethical concerns.

 There can also be another reason to choose a vegetarian diet that is common among some teens and young women -- to mask an eating disorder.

 According to New Hampshire eating disorder specialist and nutrition counselor Marcia Herrin, EdD, MPH, RD, LD, author of "The Parent's Guide to Eating Disorders" and "Nutritional Counseling in the Treatment of Eating Disorders," vegetarianism is common among eating disorder patients.

 "Adolescents may use vegetarianism to express independence from parents, which is common at this age," Herrin says.
 "However, they may also be using this form of more restrictive eating to be a cover for reducing fat and caloric intake which can lead to disordered eating and eating disorders."

 Herrin has been treating eating disorders for 25 years and she herself suffered from anorexia in the late 1960s and early 1970s.
 As a nutrition counselor she helps clients deal with food, weight and body image issues in a therapeutic counseling manner.

 The choice to become a vegetarian for this select group of teens and young women may have no identification with any personal health, moral or ethical issues about protection of animals, but may be more about how to lose weight and get skinny in a society that lauds thinness.